SSC exams

 SSC CGL Exam: Combined Graduate Level

-SSC Combined Graduate Level Exam is a common exam for various recruitment exams organized by Staff Selection Commission.
-The full form of SSC CGL is Staff Selection Commission Combined Graduate Level Examination.
+SSC Combined Graduate Level Exam is a common exam for various recruitment exams organized by the Staff Selection Commission.
+The full form of SSC CGL is the Staff Selection Commission Combined Graduate Level Examination.
 The SSC CGL exam is conducted in four tiers, as listed below:

 Tier I & II are computer-based objective online exams, Tier III is descriptive offline (pen & paper mode) exams, and Tier IV is a computer proficiency skill test.